FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 !["Diagram explaining how component works in Webhook"](./images/using-webhook-with-node-red-diagram.png "Diagram explaining how component works in Webhook"){data-zoomable}

-- Temperature Sensor (Server 1): These physical sensors are installed in the manufacturing plant to monitor temperature.
-They trigger webhook requests to Server 2 whenever abnormal temperature patterns are detected.
+- Temperature Sensor (Server 1): Physical sensors are installed in the manufacturing facility and connected to a Raspberry Pi running Node-RED for reading and monitoring temperature data.
+The application running on Node-RED triggers webhook requests to Server 2 whenever abnormal temperature patterns are detected.
+-
 - Server 2 (Webhook Server): This server creates and hosts the webhook endpoint.
-It receives HTTP requests from the temperature sensors (Server 1) when abnormal temperatures are detected.
+It receives HTTP requests from (Server 1) when abnormal temperatures are detected.
 The request contains temperature data.
 Server 2 then processes this data and sends a POST request with relevant information to Server 3.

 - Maintenance System (Server 3): This system receives POST requests from Server 2 containing event-related data on a specific endpoint provided to Server 2.
 It then automatically schedules maintenance tasks based on the received information.

 ## Practical implementation

-In this section, we will construct the practical implementation of the scenario described above.
-However, all three components or servers will be hosted on the same Node-RED instance in our example.
-Furthermore, we will simulate data rather than using real sensors by utilizing random number expressions.
+In this section, we will construct the practical implementation of the scenario described above. all three components or servers will be hosted on the seprate Node-RED instance in our example.

-### Setting Up a Webhook
+### Setting Up a Webhook (Server 2)

+Having a separate server for webhooks is crucial as it will receive data from multiple sensors.
+You might wonder why we need a separate Server 2 instead of using one server running on the Raspberry Pi (Server 1) to send data directly to Server 3.
+The answer is simple: the Raspberry Pi is hardware with limited memory and power, which can slow down communication if the server running on it receives a lot of traffic.
+Therefore, running a separate instance on each Raspberry Pi and having one centralized separate webhook server is necessary.
+This central server, running on the cloud, will have significantly more power and resources to handle the incoming traffic efficiently.

 - Drag an **http-in** node onto the canvas.
 Configure the method as POST and set the path as **/test-webhook**.